/

 Personnel security

-Security of Stytch services starts with our employees, which is why we foster a culture of security and approach every question with an eye towards safety.
+Stytch fosters a culture of security and privacy awareness among all personnel.
 Upon hire and annually thereafter, all employees complete training courses designed to cover Stytch information security practices, privacy practices and requirements, as well as responding to social engineering attacks.
-Software developers are also required to complete additional courses related to secure software development.
+Software developers are also required to complete additional training related to secure software development.

 Stytch follows the principles of least privilege and segregation of duties wherever possible.
 Stytch requires that all access to its infrastructure, applications, and data be controlled based on business and operational requirements with users only being provisioned the minimum set of privileges required to perform their required job responsibilities.

-When personnel leave Stytch, all of their respective user accounts, passwords, hardware, and badges are revoked.
+When personnel leave Stytch, all of their respective user accounts, passwords, hardware, and badges are immediately revoked.

 Service level security